 This place of use is shown on the attached map dated July 31, 2019.

 The water appropriated under this right shall be limited to the quantity that can be beneficially used and shall not exceed 0.595 cubic foot per second by direct diversion to be diverted from January 1 to December 31 of each year.
-The maximum amount diverted under this right shall not exceed 133.3 acre-feet per year.

 (0000005A)